metalcarratt/ministry/study/triune-god/readme.md

 > Mt 4:1 Then Jesus was **led up into the wilderness by the Spirit** to be tempted by the devil.

-The bridegroom

-> Mt 9:15 And Jesus said to them, The sons of the bridechamber cannot mourn as long as the bridegroom is with them, can they?
-But days will come when **the bridegroom** will be taken away from them, and then they will fast.